Vietnam.vn - Nền tảng quảng bá Việt Nam

 Can you tell us some success stories in the cooperation between Norway and Vietnam through NORAD?

-I also hope that the project with the Quang Ninh cement factory that I had the opportunity to visit, which involves the co-processing of non-recyclable plastic waste as input material for cement factories instead of coal, will be successful.
+I also hope that the project with the Quang Ninh cement factory that I had the opportunity to visit, which involves co-processing non-recyclable plastic waste as input material for cement factories instead of coal, will be successful.
 This technology has been used and proven effective in Norway.
-For Vietnam, this is extremely important because Vietnam is a major cement producer with many cement companies.
+For Vietnam, this is extremely important because Vietnam is a large cement producer with many cement companies.
 With this method, cement factories can cut costs by reducing coal consumption, reducing emissions, and at the same time reducing the amount of waste that has to be buried or leaked into our oceans.

 Thank you very much!